 In this episode of The Sword Guy, I talk to Kaja Sadowski, author of the must-read Fear is the Mind-Killer, about training with two swords, training in high-stress situations, and lots more training besides!
 You can find our conversation on Podbean, Apple Podcasts, or wherever you get your podcasts from.

 Kaja has been a physical instructor since 2004, teaching figure skating, rock climbing, and mountaineering before coming to martial arts in 2010.
-She joined the coaching team at Valkyrie Western Martial Arts Assembly in 2012, and created their beginner program shortly afterwards.
-She currently teaches group and private lessons to students of all experience levels, and run the school’s self defense program.
+They joined the coaching team at Valkyrie Western Martial Arts Assembly in 2012, and created their beginner program shortly afterwards.
+They currently teach group and private lessons to students of all experience levels, and run the school’s self defense program.

-Her primary weapon is the rapier, and she also teaches unarmed striking, grappling, and knife combat.
-Her interests vary from the historical to the modern, and range from recreational martial arts to practical self defense and professional use of force.
-She has been a civilian auxiliary with the Vancouver Police Department’s Force Options Training Unit since 2015, participating in realistic tactical training scenarios and providing guest instruction to their Special Municipal Constable program.
+Their primary weapon is the rapier, and they also teach unarmed striking, grappling, and knife combat.
+Their interests vary from the historical to the modern, and range from recreational martial arts to practical self defense and professional use of force.
+They have been a civilian auxiliary with the Vancouver Police Department’s Force Options Training Unit since 2015, participating in realistic tactical training scenarios and providing guest instruction to their Special Municipal Constable program.

 KS: Thanks for having me.

 GW: Well, it's nice to see.
 Now, let's just start off by locating you.
 Whereabouts in the world are you?

 KS: So I am in Vancouver, British Columbia, Canada.

 GW: And what's what is it like there at the moment?
 Everybody locked down?